RobbieLD/patterns/README.md

 auction) has the job of making sure the auctioneer talks to everyone and the bidders only talk to the auctioneer.

+### Servant

+This pattern is sort of like a helper class.
+When you have a chunk of functionality which should be avaliable to a bunch of differents classes but you don't want those classes to actually need to know about the implimentation of the functionality you can use the servant patter.

+For example imagine we've got several different types of bikes.
+They have different speeds and need to be able to ride from one location to another.
+They only really need to know their current location and not the details of how they got there so we use a serval class to handle the calculations of their new positions and time of arrival and keep the bike class clean with only the bits of information impornt to it.

 ### Interpreter

 This pattern provides a means of interpreting a certain language or set of objects